Learn about actual and potential costs

 Buyers should evaluate potential suppliers based on their ability to provide regular enhancements and upgrades.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date when proposals are due and when the award will be announced.

 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

 Buyers should outline the terms of the contract and cancelation policy.

 How risky is the License Management Software supply chain?

 License management software vendors experience minimal supply chain risks.
 The production of this software does not depend on key material inputs, but instead relies on the labor of software engineers.
-The production also requires depreciable assets, like computing hardware and software.
-However, these products have been declining in price, with...
+Due to the heavy reliance on labor to produce the software solution, tariffs are not expected to impact the supply...
 Subscribe to learn more.